 Most major U.S. sports betting sites provide several withdrawal options, including (but not limited to):

 Payout speeds depend on your chosen method.
-The best betting sites for withdrawal will offer several methods.
+The fast withdrawal betting sites will offer several methods.
 PayPal is typically within 12-24 hours but can take up to three business days with bank processing included.
 Only use PayPal to withdraw if you have already made a deposit via PayPal, or you’ll get delayed with ID verification processes.
 Online bank transfers range from 3-5 business days.
 ACH e-Check takes about five business days.

 There are several reasons why the odds vary at different online sportsbooks.
 Sometimes the odds compilers at rival sportsbooks have a different opinion on how a game might unfold, so they provide distinctive odds on the outcome.
 In other cases, one betting site might offer more attractive odds than its rivals in a bid to drum up new business and seize market share from its competitors.

 The odds on a sporting event also change to reflect the amount of money wagered on either team, and some sportsbooks are slower to react than others, presenting bettors with the opportunity to quickly gain an edge.
 It also depends on which sportsbooks outsource odds from a supplier like Kambi or curate their own odds in-house.
 It’s usually best to look for a sportsbook with in-house odds and technology like PointsBet for the most flexible options.

 - Best online sportsbook

 - How we rate and review sportsbooks